 Tips for Navigating Social Security

-- Nailing down a sturdy retirement plan that includes Social Security can help you feel prepared for anything.
-A financial advisor can help with this, but finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Nailing down a retirement plan that includes Social Security can help you plan for the future.
+A financial advisor can help with this.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - COLAs are used to account for inflation, which can be a difficult concept to wrap your head around.
 But inflation is unavoidable, so you should have an idea of how it will affect your money.
 You can use SmartAsset’s inflation calculator to help track what your money will be worth in the future.